Cross-site request forgery: Double Submit Cookie

 Similarly to the cookie-to-header approach, but without involving JavaScript, a site can set a CSRF token as a cookie, and also insert it as a hidden field in each HTML form.
 When the form is submitted, the site can check that the cookie token matches the form token.
 The same-origin policy prevents an attacker from reading or setting cookies on the target domain, so they cannot put a valid token in their crafted form.

 The advantage of this technique over the Synchronizer pattern is that the token does not need to be stored on the server.
+However, if the site in question has cookie setting functionality, this protection can be bypassed.

 SameSite cookie attribute

 An additional "SameSite" attribute can be included when the server sets a cookie, instructing the browser on whether to attach the cookie to cross-site requests.
 If this attribute is set to "strict", then the cookie will only be sent on same-site requests, making CSRF ineffective.
 However, this requires the browser to recognise and correctly implement the attribute.